A 2.5-hour workshop designed to help people working in local economic growth use logic models effectively.

 What happens once I’ve signed up?

-- You will receive a link to join the workshop three days in advance.
+- You will receive a link to join the workshop a few days in advance.

 - We’ll send you resources you’ll need for the exercises shortly before the workshop.
 You can access these online or print them out.